mplevasseur/CleanData-Project-Tidy-Motion-Data/Clean HAR CodeBook.md

 ###Factor Variables (complete variable list appears at end):

 30 Subjects (“Volunteers”).
-30 volunteer subjects
-The script identifies them as “Volunteers” for clarity, to distinguish between topics of interest
+Units: 30 volunteer subjects are identified by anonymous number, not by name The script identifies them as “Volunteers” for clarity, to distinguish between topics of interest

 The raw data has a subject files separated from the data collection, identifying the Volunteer for each observation: